dcernst/dcernst.github.io/teaching/mat526f26/syllabus.md

 - [Udemy](https://in.nau.edu/its/udemy/): Online courses and career searching advice.
 Log in with your NAU email account and search ‘NAU Career Steps’
 - [O*net Online](https://www.onetonline.org/): Occupation exploration reports
 - [Labor Market Insights](https://frankecareer.nau.edu/labor-market-insights/)

-### Getting Help ###
-There are many resources available to get help.
-First, you are allowed and encouraged to work together on homework.
-However, each student is expected to turn in their own work.
-You are strongly encouraged to ask questions in our Discord discussion group, as I (and hopefully other members of the class) will post comments there for all to benefit from.
-You are also encouraged to stop by during my office hours and you can always [email me](mailto:dana.ernst@nau.edu).
-I am always happy to help you.
-If my office hours don't work for you, then we can probably find another time to meet.
-It is your responsibility to be aware of how well you understand the material.
-Don't wait until it is too late if you need help.  *Ask questions*!

 <blockquote>
 <p>We cannot teach people anything; we can only help them discover it within themselves.</p>